 Several appointments are required to properly place porcelain crowns:

 - Consultation; which involves a proper dialogue to express goals and desires of the patient.
 A plaster mould of the teeth and photographs are taken.
 The dentist will discuss what the limitations, alternative options, likely costs and risks.

 - “Mock up try-in”; with the plaster mould taken on the consultation, a set of wax models can be prepared by our technician to show what porcelain veneers might look like in your particular case.
-It is also possible to transfer this mock up temporarily onto your teeth so you can see what the real product might look like!
+It is also possible to transfer this mock-up temporarily onto your teeth so you can see what the real product might look like!

 - Preparation of the teeth; this may involve removal of old fillings, smoothing of the teeth and the removal of a minimal amount of enamel.
 A very high fidelity mould is taken and sent to the dental ceramist who will make the porcelain veneers.
-Temporary veneers are placed this appointment.
+Temporary veneers have placed this appointment.

 - Cementing of the veneers; usually 1-2 weeks.
 The veneers are cemented using a resin bonding agent.
 Photos and big smiles at this appointment!